 Using Resources Wisely to End Homelessness

-Philanthropic Organizations are essential partners in the Opening Doors Across America Initiative.
+Philanthropic Organizations are essential partners in preventing and ending homelessness.
 Philanthropy can help USICH and our partners around the country achieve the goals of Opening Doors by taking action in several key areas.

 Collaborative leadership is a key area where philanthropy can make a huge difference in communities where they invest.
 Are the right people at the table from the public and the private sector, including business and faith communities and top government officials?
 Are philanthropic leaders participating and pushing for change?
 Does a community need to invest in an intermediary that will help build consensus for a local Opening Doors plan and then shepherd implementation?